matthoffman/matthoffman.github.com/source/_posts/2013-10-08-refactoring.markdown

 ---
 layout: post
-title: "Refactoring and Technical Debt (or, legacy apps have all the fun)"
+title: "Refactoring and Technical Debt"
 date: 2013-10-08 01:29
+subtitle: "or, legacy apps have all the fun"
 comments: true
 summary: "where I try to rationalize continuous refactoring and large, unweildy applications"
 categories: